cardstack/cardstack-documentation/guides/concepts/routing.md

 ```

 In this example, the URL for the blog, which includes the name-spaced query parameter, looks like this:
 ```
 https://<application domain>/blogs/chris?blogs[since]=2018-01-01
 ```
 Note that the namespace for the query parameter `since` is `blogs` since the `blogs` content-type's router is the router that declares the query param in the `{ path: '?since=:since' }` route above.

+The card's components can also modify the query params in the browser's URL location, i.e. browser history `pushState()`.
+Each card's component is decorated with a `setParams(name, value)` action that accepts a query param name and its value.
+The card can then use the `setParam` action to set query params that have been declared by the router for the card.
+The namespacing will automatically be added to the query param that is set, so that the card does not need to worry about handling the query param namespacing.